 - The Stormwater Permitting Program is allowing for email submittals of NOIs for coverage under the NPDES Construction General Permit

-As we re-open businesses and employees report back to work, it is more important than ever for each individual to follow the basic guidance:
+As we conduct businesses during the pandemic, it is more important than ever for each individual to follow the basic guidance:

 - Stay home when you are sick